peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
-    public static void Write(com.upokecenter.numbers.EFloat bignum, OutputStream stream) throws IOException Writes a binary floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EFloat) and then written out.
+    public static void Write(com.upokecenter.numbers.EFloat bignum, OutputStream stream) throws IOException Writes a binary floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromEFloat(EFloat) and then written out.

 **Parameters:**